panchnayak/tech-blog/devops/6-deployment/docker/README.md

 sudo usermod -aG docker $USER
 sudo systemctl enable --now docker
 ```
-logout and login so that the user can execute the docker commands successfully.
+Logout and login so that the user can execute the docker commands successfully.

 ```
 docker run